ileonc/OfficeDocs-SkypeForBusiness/Teams/teams-scoped-directory-search.md

 search.appverid: MET150
 ms.collection:
   - M365-collaboration
-description: Learn how to limit who users can see when searching the directory in Teams. f1.keywords:
+description: Learn how to limit which users can seen when searching the directory in Teams. f1.keywords:
 - CSH
 ms.custom: